Who do you want to play in the next Witcher game?

 So maybe the next witcher game should go with an existing character.
 Unfortunately, I have played very little of the witcher games and never watched the show, so I don't know who to pick.
 Looking over a list of characters, I see there's one called Mousesack?
 Perfect.
 I like that name.
 Let's play as Mousesack.

-Jody Macgregor: I'm sorry to have to tell you this, but Mousesack was renamed Ermion in The Witcher 3.
+Jody Macgregor, Weekend/AU Editor: I'm sorry to have to tell you this, but Mousesack was renamed Ermion in The Witcher 3.
 He's called Mousesack in the books and TV show (and a passing reference in the first game that CD Projekt hoped everyone would forget).
 It's a Jaskier/Dandelion situation.

 My choice would be Ciri.
 The Witcher 3 set up a sequel where you play as Geralt and Yennefer's adopted daughter finding her own way, and though I always like when a game lets you play as a secondary character for a quest here and there, I'd want the next Witcher game to follow up on that.
 Sure, it would invalidate the bad ending, but if you got the bad ending of The Witcher 3 that's on you.
 I mean, I romanced Triss but I don't expect that to be treated as canon.